Vegan French Onion Soup is hearty, elegant, and surprisingly easy to make.

 Fresh thyme has an incredible aroma and flavor that’s hard to capture when it’s dried.
-Use fresh thyme if you can, but it’s not a problem to use dried thyme if you can’t find it fresh.
+Use fresh thyme if you can, but feel free to use dried thyme if you can’t find it fresh.

-Thyme is a hearty herb and grows well in pots and planters, so if you find yourself making vegan french onion soup often, then grab yourself a little thyme plant at your local garden store for around $3 and you can enjoy thyme all year round.
+Thyme is a hearty herb that grows well in pots and planters.
+So, if you find yourself making vegan french onion soup often, then grab yourself a little thyme plant at your local garden store for around $3 to enjoy thyme all year round.

 Vegan French onion soup is easy and extra good for you, so eat up!

 If you like this soup, try dozens more healthy soup recipes in the recipe archive.Print

 This vegan French onion soup recipe has been a top Google search result for almost 10 years now—for good reason!
 It’s healthy, simple to make, and absolutely delicious.
 If you love it, please leave a star rating in the comments below to help other readers in our community.